adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The King sighed.
 Dorothy said:

 "I must go now.
-I want to find the Wizard and Aunt Em and Uncle Henry and all the rest before night comes." " Won’t you stay with us?" asked the King.
+I want to find the Wizard and Aunt Em and Uncle Henry and all the rest before night comes."

+"Won’t you stay with us?" asked the King.
 "You will be very welcome."

 "No, thank you," she replied.
 "I must get back to my friends.
 And I want to see Glinda, you know."

 The King did not weep nor groan anymore.
 When they arrived at the room in the wall the little girl found Toto and Billina.

 "You were good to me," Dorothy said to the King, "and I thank you ever so much.
 As soon as possible I’ll see Glinda and ask her to put another King in your place and send you back into the wild forest."

-1 **the Whiskered Friskers** — Зайки-Кувыркайки

 "But maybe," said the King "I don’t like to trouble you with my misery.
 So perhaps I’d better stay.
 Forget it, my dear; forget all my foolishness."